OCA/account-financial-reporting/mis_builder_cash_flow/readme/USAGE.md

 4. Selecting "All Entries", draft invoices/entries are also included.
 5. In any case, cancelled invoices/entries are not included.

+To manage forecast categories, you need to:

+1. Go to Accounting \> Configuration \> MIS Reporting \> Forecast Line Categories.
+2. Create a category and, optionally, assign it a parent category.

 To create a recurring cash flow plan, you need to:

 1. Go to Accounting \> Reporting \> MIS Reporting \> Forecast Planner.